For Free Consultation Call: (210) 901-5236

 However, if you do not request this hearing, your Texas license suspension goes into effect on the 40th day after the date of your Notice.
 It’s important to note that if you do request a hearing, the temporary driving permit remains in effect until the set date of the final decision by the ALR judge.

 The ALR is a separate civil proceeding that occurs that is different from the DWI criminal proceeding.
 Because of this, it is important that you hire a DWI attorney that can help you handle both in San Antonio, Texas.
-At the ALR hearing, DWI attorney Mr. Báez can request certain items that will provide him with details about your arrest and will give us some answers as to how the State of Texas will handle the criminal portion of your DWI arrest.
+At the ALR hearing, DWI attorney Dr. Báez can request certain items that will provide him with details about your arrest and will give us some answers as to how the State of Texas will handle the criminal portion of your DWI arrest.

 Suspended License?
-Our San Antonio DWI Lawyer Can Arrange A Texas Occupational Driver’s License For You
+Our San Antonio DWI lawyer Can Arrange A Texas Occupational Driver’s License For You

 If your license is suspended, our DWI lawyer in San Antonio can make arrangements for you to continue driving.
 A restricted license is issued to those who have had their regular license suspended or revoked for certain offenses.
 With an occupational license, you can drive non-commercial motor vehicles for work, school, or to perform essential household duties.
-To obtain an occupational license in Texas, you must meet certain requirements.
-These are some examples:

 • The petition, as well as a certified copy of the court order granting the occupational license